Contributing

 Please make sure to read and observe our Code of Conduct and inclusivity document.

-• Note: Anyone can contribute to Kubeflow, adding yourself as a member in org.yaml is not a mandatory step.
+Note: Anyone can contribute to Kubeflow, joining the Kubeflow organization is not a mandatory step.

 Companies/organizations